 Handknit artisan Maureen White is one of several talented creatives we partnered with in our Kindred Spirits series.
 We reached out to individuals and brands who share our values of quality craftsmanship, heritage, innovation, and community and collaborated on meaningful projects to reflect these shared ideals.
-Maureen created a very Limited Edition collection of exquisite, traditional Fairisle knits, the proceeds from which will support an essential Orkney charity, the Longhope Lifeboat Station.
-The station is part of the RNLI, which has been saving lives at sea for more than two centuries.
+Maureen’s very Limited Edition collection of exquisite, traditional Fairisle knits, raised £2,400 for essential Orkney charity, the Longhope Lifeboat Station.
+The RNLI station has been saving lives at sea for more than two centuries.
 The entire knitwear collection sold out within 48 hours, purchased by customers around the globe.

 Maureen, who runs a bed and breakfast on the island of Hoy, Orkney, has been married to her husband Tam for 36 years.
 Maureen’s son, Ruaridh, was wearing one of her own handknit pieces when Johnstons of Elgin visited the island to shoot our Autumn Winter 23 campaign.
 Our collaborative project was born from here, with proceeds going to Maureen’s chosen local charity as a thank you for the warm reception we received during our trip.
 We sat down with Maureen to discuss the lifeboat charity, her craft and life on one of Scotland's most beautiful islands.

 How did you get into knitting?